 If the RSPB is minded to make a recommendation that a student's status be downgraded or studies discontinued, the student must be offered an opportunity to discuss this with the RSPB before the final recommendation is forwarded to the Dean and if appropriate to present evidence about any extenuating circumstances.
 The student should be invited to meet with the RSPB, or the Chair of the RSPB, in advance of the formal recommendation being made to the Dean.
-If downgrading or discontinuation is confirmed by the RSPB and the Dean, the student may then request a review of the recommendation (see Appeals Procedure against a Progress Decision) (.pdf).
+If downgrading or discontinuation is confirmed by the RSPB and the Dean, the student may then request a review of the recommendation (see Progress and Appeals Procedures for Research Degree Students (.pdf).
 The Board should in all cases inform the student in writing of the Board's recommendation and of the opportunity to appeal, following the Dean's approval of the decision.